Faint-Black/toy-assembly-suite/README.md

 # Toy Assembly Suite
-A pack of programs that compile, debug and execute a custom assembly instruction-set inspired by the 6502 chip.
+A pack of programs that compile, debug and execute a custom 32-bit assembly instruction-set inspired by the 6502 chip.

-Completely written in Zig.
+Fully written in Zig.

 ---